joeromero/docs/content/sql_api/sql_api.md

 ## Getting table information

-Currently, there is no public method for accessing your table schemas.
-The simplest way to get table structure is to access the first row of the data,
+Currently, there is no public method to access your table schemas.
+The simplest way to retrieve table structure is to access the first row of the data,

 ```sql
 COLUMNS